slotix/dbconvert-streams-website/docs/sources/postgresql/index.md

 | max_wal_senders       | 10      | `max_wal_senders` parameter specifies the maximum number of concurrent connections to the WAL, which is at least twice the number of logical replication slots.
 For example, if your database uses 5 replication slots, the `max_wal_senders` value must be 10 or greater. |
 | wal_sender_timeout    | 0       | Time in seconds, after which PostgreSQL terminates replication connections due to inactivity.
 Default value: 60 seconds.
 You should set the value to 0, so connections are never dropped, and a stream runs indefinitely.                                                  |

-You must whitelist the IP address of the _DBS source server_ to allow connection to the Postgres server from DBConvert Stream.
+You must whitelist the IP address of the _DBS source server_ to allow connection to the Postgres server from DBConvert Streams.

-In the `postgresql.conf` file, add _DBConvert Stream IP addresses_ or `*` for the `listen_addresses` parameter to allow connections from all IP addresses.
+In the `postgresql.conf` file, add _DBConvert Streams IP addresses_ or `*` for the `listen_addresses` parameter to allow connections from all IP addresses.

 ### PostgreSQL database configuration file.